 California's demand for transportation fuels has increased steadily over time and, at the same time, domestic crude oil production from California and the Alaska North Slope (ANS), the source of all domestic crude used in southern California, have decreased.
 Thus, foreign crude imports to southern California have increased.
 These trends are expected to continue.
 The California Energy Commission's (CEC) transportation fuel demand model projects that vehicle miles traveled (VMT) and the number of on-road registered vehicles in California will continue to increase through 2030, even under conservative assumptions about greenhouse gas (GHG) regulations and high fuel prices.
 The CEC predicts that demand for on-road gasoline could decrease depending on GHG regulations and fuel prices.
-However, the demand for diesel and jet fuel is predicted to increase regardless of GHG regulations and fuel prices, resulting in a net increase in overall demand for transportation fuels within California (ranging from 0.51 percent per year with high fuel prices and GHG regulations, to 1.43 percent per year with low fuel prices and no GHG regulations; CEC 2007a).
-Even as consumers demand mobility, California leads the nation in environmental policies and initiatives to reduce energy consumption and increase the use of alternative fuels, such as the State Alternative Fuels Plan (CEC and CARB 2007), which recommends a combination of regulations, incentives, and market investments to achieve increased penetration of alternative and non-petroleum fuels.
-Even with full implementation of the State Alternative Fuels Plan, however, CEC found that "conventional petroleum fuels will be the main source of transportation energy for the foreseeable future....
+However, the demand for diesel and jet fuel is predicted to increase regardless of GHG regulations and fuel prices, resulting in a net increase in overall demand for transportation fuels within California (ranging from 0.51 percent per year with high fuel prices and GHG regulations, to 1.43 percent per year with low fuel prices and no GHG regulations; CEC 2007).